Ctrlmonster/r3f-effekseer/README.md

 ### How to use
-Effects are currently available in the global simulation.effects object.
-You can execute them like this:
+Effects are currently available in the global `simulation.effects` object (available in the console).
+You can execute effects like this:
 ```js
 simulation.playEffect("Laser01");
 ```